Guitar Week Classes – July 23-29, 2023

 LUTHIERS EXHIBIT

-Throughout the week, we will have several of the finest luthiers in America on hand displaying their instruments, including guitars by John Slobod, www.circaguitars.com, Judson Riviere, www.riviereguitars.com EJ Henderson, www.ejhendersonguitars.com and John Kinnaird, www.johnkinnairdguitars.com.
-In addition, Dream Guitars, www.dreamguitars.com from nearby Weaverville, NC, who specialize in fine, luthier-built instruments, will also be on hand to display a selection of their stunning guitars.
+Throughout the week, we will have several of the finest luthiers in America on hand displaying their instruments, including guitars by John Slobod, www.circaguitars.com, Judson Riviere, www.riviereguitars.com and John Kinnaird, www.johnkinnairdguitars.com.
+In addition, Dream Guitars, www.dreamguitars.com from nearby Weaverville, NC, will be on hand to display a selection of their stunning guitars.